 COMMUNITY SERVICE CENTRE PROGRAMS

-Every Thursday from March 2nd to April 20th, from 1:00 to 3:00, is Tea & Talk.
+Every Thursday from 1:00 to 3:00, is Tea & Talk.
 These are informal workshops to start conversations about healthy relationships, age and discrimination, protecting your finances, and increasing self-esteem.
 Participants are welcome to all or any workshops.

 West Carleton Diners Club